mavnn/mavnn.github.com/source/_posts/2018-05-22-full-stack-with-freya.markdown

 Critically, we also turn on [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross Origin Resource Sharing) for localhost:8080 for debug builds.
 This will enable requests from our Fable client running it's development server on a different port to talk to the server.

+Edit: Zaid Ajaj [points out](https://twitter.com/zaid_ajaj/status/999177873431891968) that you can also configure webpack's dev server to proxy to your development front end.
+If you're writing a system where your API and client will be running on the same domain, check out how to do that below.

 ## The client

 Go back up into the root directory of the solution, and run: